Merkleize/matt/README.md

 In bitcoin, the only *state* upon which all the nodes reach consensus is the *UTXO set*; other blockchains might have other data structures as part of the consensus, like a key-value store that can be updated as a side effect of transaction execution.

 In this section we explore the following concepts in order to set the framework for a definition of smart contracts that fits the structure of bitcoin:
-- the contract's state: the "memory" the smart contract operate on;
+- the contract's state: the "memory" the smart contract operates on;
 - state transitions: the rules to update the contract's state;
-- covenants: the technical mean that can allow contracts to function in the context of a bitcoin UTXO.
+- covenants: the technical means that can allow contracts to function in the context of a bitcoin UTXO.

 In the following, an on-chain smart contract is always represented as a single UTXO that implicitly embeds the contract's state and possibly controls some coins that are "locked" in it.
-More generally, one could think of smart contracts that are represented in a *set* of multiple UTXOs; we leave the explortion of generalizations of the framework to future research.
+More generally, one could think of smart contracts that are represented in a *set* of multiple UTXOs; we leave the exploration of generalizations of the framework to future research.

 ## State
-Any interesting "state" of a smart contract can ultimately be encoded as a list, where each element is either a bit, a fixed-size integers, or an arbitrary byte-strings.
+Any interesting "state" of a smart contract can ultimately be encoded as a list, where each element is either a bit, a fixed-size integers, or an arbitrary byte string.

 Whichever the choice, it does not really affect what kinds of computations are expressible, as long as one is able to perform some basic computations on those elements.